PavelKatunin/TwitterFeed/README.md

 Built using cocoapods and Swifter library https://github.com/httpswift/swifter

-To install the app, open TwitterFeed/TwitterFeed.xcworkspace with xCode
+To install the app, open TwitterFeed/TwitterFeed.xcworkspace with Xcode

 # Build: